 Creating a well-documented and efficient crisis management process means accounting for all scenarios, gathering input from all relevant stakeholders, and defining how and when to communicate with customers.
 Behind that plan you need a team that’s trained to use it, so that when a crisis happens, they’re ready to go.
 Finally, you want a way of measuring how well your team does during these crisis situations so that you can do even better the next time a crisis hits.
 Accomplishing all of that is the subject of this guide and we cover the following topics:

-This guide is a companion to the crisis management talk that Dave presented at Relate Live.
-You can find a recording of Dave's talk here: Manage customer satisfaction in a crisis – Relate Live.
+This guide is a companion to the crisis management talk that Dave presented at Relate, the Zendesk global user conference.
+You can find a recording of Dave's talk here: Manage customer satisfaction in a crisis.

 What qualifies as a crisis?